Packed Cell Volume (PCV) Test - What It Is and How It Is Done?

-The packed cell volume (PCV) test, also known as hematocrit (HCT), is a widely used blood test that measures the present percentage of red blood cells (RBCs) in a sample of blood.
-This test is a fundamental part of routine blood work and provides essential information about the patient's blood volume, oxygen-carrying capacity, and overall health status.
+• The packed cell volume (PCV) test, also referred to as hematocrit (HCT), is a commonly utilized blood test for determining the percentage of red blood cells (RBCs) in a blood sample.

 Packed Cell Volume Test